tpeterka/e3sm-workflow/README.md

-# Instructions for Building E3SM (ocean component) and running in a Workflow
+# Instructions for Building E3SM (ocean component) and Running in a Workflow

 This repository provides an example of building and running E3SM coupled with a Python analysis task in an HPC in situ workflow.
 The E3SM code is an ocean test case, and the Python analysis code simply prints one of the ocean output variables.